btcax/Contest-Bonanza/README.md

-# Contest Bonanza
+# Contest Craze
-RedFlagDeals contest aggregator app
+A Python wrapper for contests hosted on RedFlagDeals